Overview of Disabled Sinks for Accessible Bathrooms

 - Ensure secure fittings, particularly for wall-mounted designs, to support additional pressure.

-By keeping these features in mind, you can ensure that your sink choice provides functionality and comfort, tailored to the specific needs of the user.
-It’s been recorded that in the UK one in three people over 65 have a fall at least once a year.
-Ensuring that the bathroom has adequate support and proper equipment can drastically reduce the risk of injury.Â
+It’s been recorded that in the UK, one in three people over 65 has a fall at least once a year.
+Ensuring that the bathroom has adequate support and proper equipment can drastically reduce the risk of injury.

-The 5 Best Types of Disabled Sinks
+What are the Best Types of Disabled Sinks?

 Let’s take a closer look at the most effective and user-friendly sink designs for disability bathrooms:

-1. Adjustable Height Sinks
+Adjustable Height Sinks

 Adjustable sinks can be raised or lowered manually or electronically to suit individual users.
 They’re ideal for shared bathrooms where family members or carers with different mobility levels need flexibility.